opengisch/QField-docs/documentation/reference/qfieldcloud/secrets.en.md

 This hierarchical system allows an administrator to set a general, low-privilege database role at the organization level, while assigning more privileged roles for specific projects or trusted individual users.

-## Adding a Secret

-The process involves navigating to the correct context (Organization or Project), adding a new secret, and storing its contents.

-You can add secrets at the following levels:
+### Secret Configuration

+In order to add a new secret, you first need to decide what kind of secret is needed for your project.

+#### Organization Level Secret

-- **Organization Level:** Navigate to your organization's settings and select the **Secrets** tab.
+Navigate to your organization's settings and select the **Secrets** tab.
 Secrets added here will be available to all projects within the organization unless overridden.

+#### Project  Level Secret

-- **Project Level:** Navigate to your project's settings and select the **Secrets** tab.
+Navigate to your project's settings and select the **Secrets** tab.
 Secrets added here will override any organization-level secrets with the same name.

+#### User-Assigned Level

-- **User-Assigned Level:** Within a project's **Secrets** tab, you can add a new secret and explicitly assign it to a specific project member.
+Within a project's **Secrets** tab, you can add a new secret and explicitly assign it to a specific project member.
 This provides the highest level of precedence.

-!!! note
-    Once added, a secret can only be removed, but cannot be edited.

-## pg_service configuration
+#### Adding a secret

+To add a new secret to give access to your Postgres/PostGIS database, follow the same format as defined in the `pg_service.conf` configuration file.
+This can either be done manually as plain text or through  the "Advanced editor".
-Adding a PostgreSQL/PostGIS connection as defined in `pg_service.conf` configuration file.
-The "Advanced editor" allows to paste the `pg_service.conf` file contents directly.
-If you use multiple service definitions, you should add multiple secrets for each of them.
+The "Advanced editor" allows you to paste the `pg_service.conf` file contents directly.

-!!! note
-    QFieldCloud secrets are available only during project's job runs, which allows you to configure your PostgreSQL layers as "Offline editing".
-You **cannot** use QFieldCloud secrets to distribute `pg_service.conf` files across devices.
-For security reasons, you have to do this manually.
-You can read [how to configuring QField to use a `pg_service.conf`](../../how-to/pg-service.md) file.

-To add a PostgreSQL service you can use either the simple visual editor, or directly edit the service configuration as plain text.
+You can add the following information:

 - service name
 - database name